ExLeonem/compgen/README.md

 # Stran

-A transformer which takes figma files and generates react components.
+A transformer which takes figma files and generates whatever.